aungmyo-learner/Number-Analyzer/README.md

 ## Architecture & Design

-This project follows a **Layered archiecture** to separation concers:
+This project follows a **Layered Archiecture** to separation concers:

 Presentation (UI)
 	↓